Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

 \subsubsection{Shakespeare, Arbic and Hogg parametrisation}

-In SAH2020, the authors take a more analytic approach to parametrising tidal flow stress.
-The main novelty of their work is their treatment of ``spring" forces, such as bottom-trapped tides, which do not do any work in the time mean.
-This is important, because JSL2001 and other early parametrisations compute stress by first considering the time-averaged energy dissipation, and thus do not account for such spring forces.
-Under standard assumptions, including small topographical height and large ocean depth, SAH2020 give for subcritical latitudes ($|f|<\omega$) and isotropic topography
+In SAH2020, the authors take a more analytic approach to parametrising tidal flow stress, giving an expression which refines that of JSL2001 (Equation \eqref{force-jsl}).
+The main novelty of their work is their treatment of ``spring" forces, such as bottom-trapped tides, which are out-of-phase with the tidal flow and so do not do any work in the time mean.
+This is important, because JSL2001 and other prior parametrisations compute stress via a comparison to the time-averaged energy flux, and thus do not account for such spring forces.
+Since the parametrisation of SAH2020 refines that of JSL2001, including by adding frequency dependence (point 3 above) and a more sophisticated representation of the topographic spectrum (1 above), we mainly compare our numerical simulations with the SAH2020 theory, whilst commenting on the limitations of the JSL2001 theory.